Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

 Increasing Income Does Not Reduce Your After-Tax Income

 This is a common misconception.
-Earning extra income will increase your marginal tax rate if it pushes you into a higher tax bracket.
-So, a larger fraction of each extra dollar earned will go to uncle Sam.
+Earning extra income will increase your marginal tax rate if you earn enough to push you into a higher tax bracket.
+In this case, a larger fraction of each extra dollar earned will go to uncle Sam.

 You will always have more after-tax income if you increase pre-tax income.